What is Scabies?

 - During this time you can use EURAX Cream (from the pharmacy) 2–3 times a day to help the itch

 - One treatment should be enough to cure scabies.
-If you still have the rash and itch after 4 weeks, see your Doctor.
+If you still have the rash and itch after four weeks, see your Doctor.
 There are other treatments for scabies that only a Doctor can prescribe, OR the rash could be something else

 Children should not attend school or preschool until 24 hours after the first treatment.
 Don’t share a bed or clothes with someone who has untreated scabies.